cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 The hike began with a steep ascent and a few narrow log bridges.
-We were a bit apprehensive along the way, particularly when the path showed signs of a recent mudslide, but we persevered and took water breaks when we needed to.
+We were a bit apprehensive along the way, particularly when the path showed signs of a recent mudslide, but we persevered and frequent took water breaks.
 We found an awesome Redwood with a picture-perfect split, as well as an impressive fallen giant, before finally reaching the peak of our route over 1,000 feet higher than where we set out.

 <div class="caption-img">
   <img class="img-fluid lazy"